reimlima/backupdrawer/README.md

 	DESTINATIONTAR:	Destination path to the backup file

+	BKPFILERETENTION: Time in days to keep a local copy.

+	BKPFILELOCALCOPY: Keep a local copy of backup file.
+"0" to "yes", "1" yo "no".
+Anything else will be ignored.

 	BDAGENTLOG:	Log path and file

 	SERVERBKP:	Remote Server to send the backup file